Yee-Sing/led/README.md

 Hi everyone！This is the official repository for the CVPR 2024 paper: **"LED: A Large-Scale Real-World Paired Dataset for Event Camera Denoising"**.

 > **Note**: We apologize for the delay in release.
 Due to a hard drive failure on our original data server, we have spent significant effort re-organizing the data.
-We are now releasing the **LED_Test** dataset to facilitate performance benchmarking.

 ## 🗂️ Download the Dataset

-We are releasing the **LED_Test** dataset for your event denoising method evaluation.
-It contains 66 sequences.
+We are releasing the **LED** dataset for your event denoising method training and evaluation.
+It contains 600 sequences and 66 sequences in the training/testing part, respectively.
 Each slice `.npy` file (format: `4 x n`; rows: `x, y, p, t`) represents an event stream spanning **10 ms**.

 ### The Reference GT Visual Illustration
 <p align="center">